KauzClay/docs-tap/scst-scan/tanzu-supply-chain/sonarqube-scan/create-supply-chain-with-sq.hbs.md

 tanzu supplychain init --group GROUP-NAME
 ```

 Where `GROUP-NAME` is the group name of the supply chains.
-Default is `supplychains.tanzu.vmware.com`.
+The default is `supplychains.tanzu.vmware.com`.

 For example: